ArunVG1963/Hackathon1/README.md

 6. Select 'root' from the drop-down folder menu
 7. Click 'Save' and after a few moments the project will have been made live and a link is visible at the top of the page

+### Issues encountered and resolved after debugging

+1. Website was not responsive at small screens, issue was occured due to incorrect media queries that was resolved after deep review.
+2. Header was not fixed and at other pages of website it was not at proper location.
+Issue was fixed after changing styling and recoding.
+3. Javascript event for "esc" key was not working at one of the quiz, it was resolved after checking the JS file and linkiing it with the event listener key.

 ## Validators

 1. HTML